 If you are facing murder or manslaughter charges, finding an experienced attorney is extremely important.
-Depending on the severity of the charges, you could be facing the death penalty.
+Depending on the severity of the charges, you could be facing life in jail or even the death penalty.
 The stakes could not be higher and they require a serious attorney who knows what to expect.
 You also need an attorney who will listen to you with an open mind and mount a vigorous defense.
-The Virginia murder and manslaughter attorneys at The Law Offices of Patrick N. Anderson and Associates have experience handling the most serious cases and will give you the experience and aggressiveness you deserve.
+The Virginia murder and manslaughter attorneys at The Law Offices of Patrick N. Anderson and Associates have handled these types of serious cases and will give you the experience and aggressiveness you deserve.

-There are four main types of charges you may face in the killing of another person:
+There are six main types of charges you may face in the killing of another person:

 - First-Degree Murder: The Virginia Code specifies first degree murder as a killing during the commission of certain crimes, including arson, rape, robbery, burglary, or abduction.
 Additionally, any killing by poison, lying in wait, imprisonment, starvation, or any other willful, deliberate, and premeditated means will be considered first-degree murder.
 First-degree murder is punishable by incarceration for a minimum of 20 years and maximum of a life sentence, as well as a fine of up to $100,000.